 - Major household systems (hot water heater, furnace, roof) will need to be replaced on a semi-predictable basis

 - Some sort of maintenance issue will come up regularly – I’d estimate at least every few months.
-Electrical outlets stop working, tub shoes come apart from tubs, and gutters have branches fall on them, driveways require upkeep.
+Electrical outlets stop working, tub shoes come apart from tubs, gutters have branches fall on them, driveways require upkeep, garage door springs snap.

-Stuff you can’t anticipate specifically but you should anticipate that something will happen:
+Expenses you can’t anticipate specifically, but you should anticipate that something will happen from time-to-time:

 - Rodent/bug infestation